Trust Management for Internet of Things: A Systematic Literature Review: Classification based on the used Methods

-Nitti et al. \cite{Nitti} proposed a system consisting of a network of nodes, a number of pre-trusted entities to hold a distributed hash table structure and four other components to manage the network: relationship management, service discovery, service composition and trustworthiness management.
-This paper defined two models for trustworthiness management, the subjective and the objective.
-In the first model each node computes the trustworthiness of its friends using its own experience and the opinion of the friends in common.
-In the second model, the information of each node is stored on a distributed hash table structure.
-The following trust parameters are taken into account: feedback, the total number of transactions, credibility, transaction factor, relationship factor, notion of centrality and computation capability.
+Nitti et al. \cite{Nitti} proposed a system consisting of a network of nodes, several pre-trusted entities to hold a distributed hash table structure, and four other components to manage the network: relationship management, service discovery, service composition, and trustworthiness management.
+This paper defined two models for trustworthiness management: subjective and objective.
+In the first model, each node computes the trustworthiness of its friends using its own experience and the opinions of the friends in common.
+In the second model, the information about each node is stored on a distributed hash table structure.
+The following trust parameters are taken into account: feedback, the total number of transactions, the credibility, the transaction factor, the relationship factor, the notion of centrality, and computation capability.
 Trust calculations rely on Social relationship factors.
-The following are the social relationships that are formed in the model: Parental Object Relationship, co-location Object Relationship, co-work Object Relationship, ownership Object Relationship and social object relationship.
-The experiments conducted are focusing on comparing the performance with other models and how the proposed approaches work with three different dynamic behaviors of the nodes.
+The following are the social relationships that are formed in the model: Parental Object Relationship, co-location Object Relationship, co-work Object Relationship, ownership Object Relationship, and social object relationship.
+The experiments conducted focus on comparing the performance with other models and how the proposed approaches work with three different dynamic behaviors of the nodes.
 This approach requires some pre-trusted entities to be involved, which is not always applicable in real life.
 Also, they do not provide the threat model.
 Finally, a pro is that they provide a view of trust of the whole system as a holistic evaluation.

-Mon et al. \cite{Mon} proposed a cluster based system with a central trust entity.
-Initially a cluster is formed and the master node is selected based on their trust scores, which includes QoS and Social trust properties.
-The master node is periodically updated based on the trust value using a regression model-based clustering.
+Mon et al. \cite{Mon} proposed a cluster-based system with a central trust entity.
+Initially, a cluster is formed, and the master node is selected based on its trust scores, which include QoS and Social trust properties.
+The master node is periodically updated based on the trust value using regression model-based clustering.
 Experiments were conducted to test the performance of the proposed approach.
 The results were presented in diagrams.
 One limitation is that trust values are required to form clusters; it is not clear what happens during bootstrapping.
 One strength of the solution is that it takes into account data trust, which is important for identifying false messages even from trustworthy nodes.